gohypergiant/hyperdrive/hyperpackage/README.md

 ## Installation Instructions - Hyper CLI

-1. Start Docker Desktop

-2. In a terminal/bash session, git clone the `hyperdrive` repository:
+1. In a terminal/bash session, git clone the `hyperdrive` repository:

 ```bash
     git clone git@github.com:gohypergiant/hyperdrive.git
 ```

-3. In a terminal/bash session, in the `hyperdrive` repository from step 2, navigate to the `hyper` subdirectory.
+2. In a terminal/bash session, in the `hyperdrive` repository from step 2, navigate to the `hyper` subdirectory.
 Here is a view of the `hyperdrive` directory structure:

 ```
     hyperdrive